tldr-pages/tldr/pages/common/npm-cache.md

 # npm cache

-> Manage the npm cache.
+> Manage the npm package cache.
 > More information: <https://docs.npmjs.com/cli/commands/npm-cache>.

 - Add a specific package to the cache: